 Peter Collignon AM is an infectious diseases physician and microbiologist at the Canberra Hospital.
-He is currently Executive Director of ACT Pathology and a Professor at The Australian National University Medical School.
+He is also a Professor at The Australian National University Medical School.

 He is active in many research and public health advocacy issues dealing with different infections and their risks.
 Particular interests are antibiotic resistance, especially in staph, hospital-acquired infections, especially bloodstream and intravascular catheter infections, and resistance that develops through the use of antibiotics in animals.
 He is extensively involved in infection control projects looking at procedures and current practices in medicine and how these may be improved to decrease the risks for patients acquiring infections.